http-party/node-http-proxy/README.md

 **[Back to top](#table-of-contents)**

 #### Setup a stand-alone proxy server with custom server logic
-This example show how you can proxy a request using your own HTTP server and also you can put your own logic to handle the request.
+This example shows how you can proxy a request using your own HTTP server and also you can put your own logic to handle the request.

 ```js